fortinet/autoscale-core/docs/autoscale_handlers.md

 #### Purpose: license assignment

-This function is called by the device which requires a valid license to run.
-If there is a license available, the content of the license file as a string will be returned in response to the request.
-If no available license is to allocate, the function will generate an error to the function log and return an empty string.
-Additionally, an Autoscale notification for this error will be sent to the cloud platform if the cloud platform, such as AWS, supports sending custom notifications.
+The device calls this function if it requires a valid license to run.
+If a license is available, the content of the license file is returned as a string in response to the request.
+If there are no licenses available, the function generates an error to the function log and returns an empty string.
+Additionally, an Autoscale notification for this error is sent to the cloud platform if the cloud platform, such as AWS, supports sending custom notifications.

 ### Endpoint: /fgt-as-handler

 #### Purpose: bootstrap configuration

-This function is called by the device which requires a bootstrap configuration on its first boot as initially scaled out into the scaling group.
-By receiving the bootstrap configuration, the device can configure itself as part of the autoscaling cluster and knows which device is the primary device for it to synchronize.
+The device calls this function if it requires a bootstrap configuration on its first boot as initially scaled out into the scaling group.
+After receiving the bootstrap configuration, the device can configure itself as part of the autoscaling cluster and knows which device is the primary device for it to synchronize with.

 #### Purpose: heartbeat sync

 This function receives periodic heartbeat sync requests from each device in the autoscaling cluster.
-Each device proactively sends heartbeat sync request at an interval with the device current running stats and other information that helps the Autoscale handler make decisions to elect the best primary device whenever necessary.
+Each device proactively sends a heartbeat sync request at a determined interval with the device's current stats and other information that helps the Autoscale handler make decisions to elect the best primary device whenever necessary.

 #### Purpose: platform scaling events